 Using this regularization, the orthogonality and completeness properties of the resonant states have been proved by Berggren~\cite{Berggren:1968zz}.
 It should be noted that the square of the wave function is integrated with the norm of the resonant state.

-Recently, the complex scaling method (CSM)~\cite{Aguilar:1971ve,Balslev:1971vb,Myo:2014ypa} has been developed as another way to overcome the divergence of the norm and has been applied to describe resonant states of the many-body system, such as nuclei, atoms, and molecules.
+Recently, the CSM~\cite{Aguilar:1971ve,Balslev:1971vb,Myo:2014ypa} has been developed as another way to overcome the divergence of the norm and has been applied to describe resonant states of many-body systems, such as nuclei, atoms, and molecules.
 In the CSM, the coordinate $r$ is transformed as $r\to e^{i\theta}r$ with a parameter $\theta$.
 The ABC theorem argues that resonance, which is obtained from a Hamiltonian with this transformation, is square integrable.
-This can be naively understood as follows: in the CSM, the asymptotic form of the resonant wave function is transformed as
+This can be naively understood as follows: In the CSM, the asymptotic form of the resonant wave function is transformed as

 which converges when $\theta>\tan^{-1}(k_{i}/k_{r})$.
 The CSM thus enables a square-integrable treatment of resonant states by rotating the coordinate into the complex plane and has been successfully applied to many-body systems.
 Complementary approaches, such as the Gamov shell model~\cite{Michel:2009}, have also been developed to tackle the divergence problem inherent in resonant states.